 SmartRide monitors four aspects of your driving behavior that are commonly associated with your overall risk of getting in an accident.
 These include:

 Each week, you will get reports from SmartRide.
 Nationwide fills these reports with a breakdown of each of the factors it tracks.
 You will know exactly how far you drove, how many times you braked or accelerated too quickly, how much time you spent driving at night and how long you idled.
-These reports could help you make changes to your driving behavior that might increase the chances of you getting a larger discount.
+These reports could help you make changes to your driving behavior that might increase the chances of you getting a larger car insurance discount.

 How much can you save with Nationwide SmartRide?